Two Distinct Graduate Programs:

 More information about Pharmaceutical Sciences

-The Translational Science graduate program is designed to provide training in the area of translational research toward the goal of applying basic biomedical scientific discoveries into strategies that will improve healthcare delivery, patient outcomes, and community health.
+Translational Science is designed to provide training in the area of translational research toward the goal of applying basic biomedical scientific discoveries into strategies that will improve healthcare delivery, patient outcomes, and community health.

 Please contact the Pharmacy Graduate Coordinator for further clarification or questions.